jasonm23/.zsh.d/README.md

 Now run `~/.zsh.d/install`, you're all done.

-### Antigen
+### Antidote

-You can update packages used by antigen (see .zshrc) by running
+You can update packages used by antidote (see .zshrc) by running

-    antigen update
+    antidote update

-For more info on antigen, see https://github.com/zsh-users/antigen
+For more info on antidote,  https://getantidote.github.io/

 ### Machine specific themes